Weak mixing directions in non-arithmetic Veech surfaces: Preliminaries

 \begin{theorem}[Gutkin-Judge \cite{GutkinJudge2000}, Kenyon-Smillie \cite{KenyonSmillie2000}] Let $(S,\Sigma,\omega)$ be a Veech surface.
 Then its holonomy field $k$ coincides with the trace field of its Veech group.
 The degree of $k$ over $\Q$ is at most the genus of $S$ and the rank of $\Lambda = \omega(H_1(S;\Z))$ is twice the degree of $k$ over $\Q$. \end{theorem}

-We will need two important facts about the holonomy field of a Veech surface. \begin{theorem}[Gutkin-Judge \cite{GutkinJudge2000}] A Veech surface $(S,\Sigma,\omega)$ is arithmetic (ie a ramified cover of a torus over one point) if and only if its holonomy field is $\Q$. \end{theorem}
+We will need two important facts about the holonomy field of a Veech surface. \begin{theorem}[Gutkin-Judge \cite{GutkinJudge2000}] A Veech surface $(S,\Sigma,\omega)$ is arithmetic (i.e. a ramified cover of a torus over one point) if and only if its holonomy field is $\Q$. \end{theorem}

-\begin{theorem} [\cite{LanneauHubert2006}] The holonomy field of a Veech surface is totally real.\footnote {Recall that a subfield $k \subset \R$ is called totally real if its image under any embedding $k \rightarrow \C$ is contained in $\R$.} \end{theorem} The later result uses the fact that the Veech group of a Veech surfaces contains parabolic elements.
+\begin{theorem} [\cite{LanneauHubert2006}] The holonomy field of a Veech surface is totally real.\footnote {Recall that a subfield $k \subset \R$ is called totally real if its image under any embedding $k \rightarrow \C$ is contained in $\R$.} \end{theorem}